 GET YOUR COPY OF THE 2020, 2021, & 2022 AWARD-WINNING & BEST-SELLING BOOK TODAY!

 Geologist and author, Dr. Tamie J. Jovanelly received her PhD from Kent State University, her MS from University of Nebraska, and her BS from University of Michigan.
-Best known by her students for her charismatic personality and enthusiasm for all things geologic, Dr. Jovanelly loves being in the classroom or using the “world’s largest campus” at Berry College for outdoor learning experiences.
+Best known by her students for her charismatic personality and enthusiasm for all things geologic.

 Her first venture to Iceland was in 2006 when Iceland was still off the radar of most tourists.
 With the keys to a Toyota Yaris and a series of paper road maps, her and her older brother circled the island in 11 days.
 Although they were perpetually lost, they had found a pristine landscape with amazing views, incredible geology, and no road signs.
 She was hooked.
 Over the course of the next decade she would visit nearly every summer, bringing with her lucky undergraduate students who could keep up with the hiking, as well as her desire to explore everything about the island--including the sampling of the beloved rotten shark cuisine.
 With the later advancement of GPS technology, and a newly acquired husband who has an amazing(!) sense of direction, Jovanelly has been able to traverse even the most remote parts of the country.